gilakana/gilakana.github.io/README.md

 # Design Choices:
-The font, style, color scheme to be defined here. background color for all pages partially transparent boxes appearing over photos of artworks when mouse is hovered over them color title of work appearing in partially transparent box font style description of work appearing in partially transparent box font style text color for all text expandable menu as three thin elegan lines in color 'home' and 'recent works' text in expandable menu font style Home page logo/few short phrases in font style; individual page for artworks 'title, year' in font style ; 'about work' in font style, description of work in font style 'connect' subheading at the bottom of every page in font style 'instagram' in font style instagram link in font style
+The font, style, color scheme to be defined here. background color for all pages #010038 partially transparent boxes appearing over photos of artworks when mouse is hovered over them color #28231e title of work appearing in partially transparent box font style description of work appearing in partially transparent box font style text color for all text #dcdcdc expandable menu as three thin elegan lines in color #dcdcdc 'home' and 'recent works' text in expandable menu font style Home page logo/few short phrases in font style; individual page for artworks 'title, year' in font style ; 'about work' in font style, description of work in font style 'connect' subheading at the bottom of every page in font style 'instagram' in font style instagram link in font style
-'email' in font style
-email link in font style
+'gilakana.art@gmail.com' in font style email link in font style